 This post may contain affiliate links.
 Please read my disclosure policy.

-Thrill your pie loving friends and family and let this be the year you make homemade, completely from scratch, pie crust!
-But before we get ahead of ourselves let’s start by saying I’m not a pastry chef, nor do I claim to have the only pie crust recipe in the world that works.
+Thrill your pie loving friends and family and let this be the year you make homemade, completely from scratch, pie crust! ย But before we get ahead of ourselves let’s start by saying I’m not a pastry chef, nor do I claim to have the only pie crust recipe in the world that works.

 I’ve also provided some tips and a trick or two to help prevent soggy bottomed pie crusts.
 Read on!

-This recipe makes enough for two pie crusts.
-I recommend making the recipe as is and freezing the second disc of dough if not needed immediately.
-Frozen pie pastry will keep for 3 months if sealed in plastic wrap and stored properly in a freezer bag.
-Thaw the dough overnight in the refrigerator before rolling out, filling and baking.
+Frozen pie pastry will keep for 3 months if sealed in plastic wrap and stored properly in a freezer bag. ย Thaw the dough overnight in the refrigerator before rolling out, filling and baking.

 STEP 1: MAKE THE DOUGH